bigzks/flappyfish/README.md

 # flappyfish
 it's like flappy bird, but its a fish.......
-Important information: the fish name is Ricardo
+Important information: the fish's name is Ricardo